-Because the Cx486SLC is a static device, the input clock (CLK2) can be stopped and restarted without loss of any internal CPU data.
+Because the Cx486SLC/e is a static device, the input clock (CLK2) can be stopped and restarted without loss of any internal CPU data.
 CLK2 can be stopped in either phase 1 or phase 2 of the clock and either in a logic high or logic low state.
 However, entering suspend mode prior to stopping CLK2 dramatically reduces the CPU current requirements.
-Therefore, the recommended sequence for stopping CLK2 is to initiate Cx486SLC suspend mode, wait for assertion of SUSPA# by the processor and then stop the input clock.
+Therefore, the recommended sequence for stopping CLK2 is to initiate Cx486SLC/e suspend mode, wait for assertion of SUSPA# by the processor and then stop the input clock.

-The Cx486SLC remains suspended until CLK2 is restarted and suspend mode is exited as described above.
-While CLK2 is stopped, the Cx486SLC can no longer sample and respond to any input stimulus including the HOLD, FLUSH#, NMI, INTR and RESET inputs.
-Figure 3-24 illustrates the recommended sequence for stopping CLK2 using SUSP# to initiate suspend mode.
-CLK2 should be stable for a minimum of 10 clock periods before SUSPA# is deasserted.
+The Cx486SLC/e remains suspended until CLK2 is restarted and suspend mode is exited as described earlier.
+While CLK2 is stopped, the Cx486SLC/e can no longer sample and respond to any input stimulus including the HOLD, FLUSH#, NMI, INTR and RESET inputs.

+Figure 3-26 illustrates the recommended sequence for stopping CLK2 using SUSP# to initiate suspend mode.
+CLK2 may be started prior to or following negation of the SUSP# input.